Paternity Leave and Pay

 What can I do if my employer refuses to give me paternity leave or punishes me because I took it?

-If you are entitled to paternity leave and SPP, your employer should not refuse to give you leave or SPP.
+If you are entitled to paternity leave and/or SPP, your employer should not refuse to give you leave or SPP.
 You should also not be treated badly or victimised for taking paternity leave.
 You have several options if after discussing the matter, your employer refuses to allow you to take Paternity Leave and SPP.

 HMRC Statutory Disputes Team